sesam-community/power-bi/README.md

 # Power-BI-Connector

-## This is a repo for connecting to the Power BI REST API and posting data for later visualization
+## This is a repo for connecting to the Power BI restAPI to Sesam and posting data for later visualization

-## To install requirements run the following :
+## Needed prerequisites to run the microservice :
+ * ergn
 ```
 yarn install
 ```